 This section describes how to install the binary release of the Checker Framework.
 The binary release contains everything that you need, both to run checkers and to write your own checkers.
-As an alternative, you can build from source (Section 21.3, page 90).
+As an alternative, you can build the latest development version from source (Section 22.3, page 98).

 Requirement: You must have JDK 6 or later installed.
-You can get JDK 6 from Sun or elsewhere.
-If you are using Apple Mac OS X, you can either use Apple's implementation or SoyLatte.
+You can get JDK 6 from Oracle or elsewhere.
+If you are using Apple Mac OS X, you can use Apple's implementation or SoyLatte.